 For instance, updating antimalware and antivirus applications may seem like a no-brainer to industry insiders.
 But the average user may not understand how important it is to update this software to spot and defend against the latest threats.

 Resources for National Cybersecurity Awareness Month

-Organisations involved with National Cybersecurity Awareness Month every year provide new information to educate users on the latest threats.
+Every year, organisations involved with National Cybersecurity Awareness Month provide new information to educate users on the latest threats.
 But some advice and resources are evergreen.
 These resources can be used year-round as tools to educate employees, family members, and friends on best practices.

-NCSAM repeats the mantra, “If you connect it, protect it.”
+NCSAM mantra is, “If you connect it, protect it”.
 Any device connected to the internet, including mobile devices and IoT, should be protected from attackers.
 Even devices that seem innocuous could be used by attackers.

-Here are a few resources that may be useful during National Cybersecurity Awareness Month October:
+Here are a few resources that may be useful during National Cybersecurity Awareness Month this October: